decentralized-identity/didcomm.org/site/content/protocols/pickup/3.0/readme.md

     "id": "123456780",
     "type": "https://didcomm.org/messagepickup/3.0/status-request",
     "body" : {
-        "recipient_key": "<key for messages>"
+        "recipient_did": "<did for messages>"
     },
     "return_route": "all"
 }
 ```
-`recipient_key` is optional.
-When specified, the `mediator` **MUST** only return status related to that recipient key.
-This allows the `recipient` to discover if any messages are in the queue that were sent to a specific key.
-You can find more details about `recipient_key` and how it's managed in [Mediator Coordination Protocol]().
+`recipient_did` is optional.
+When specified, the `mediator` **MUST** only return status related to that recipient did.
+This allows the `recipient` to discover if any messages are in the queue that were sent to a specific did.

 ### Status
 Status details about waiting messages.